usyless/twitter-improvements/README.md

 - Copy as VX/FX/Custom Button
 	- Each tweet will display a button to copy the link to the tweet directly using VXTwitter, FXTwitter, or a custom prefix to allow for better embedding when sending on other platforms.
 - Image Save Button
-	- Shows a download button in the top left corner of each image, which saves the image in the highest quality available and with a file name that can lead you back to the original tweet.
+	- Shows a download button in the top left corner of each image, which saves the image in the highest quality available and with custom reversible filenames.
 - Image Download History
 	- Can keep track of downloaded files, and even prevent you from re-saving them if enabled!
 	- Can import previously downloaded files to keep track, and export downloaded files list to re-import